 - Avoid giving your child foods or drinks that have quinine, such as tonic water.

-- Low blood sugar has happened with this drug, especially in pregnant women.
+- Low blood sugar has happened with this drug, especially during pregnancy.

 - This drug may affect certain lab tests.
 Be sure the doctor and lab workers know your child uses this drug.